-I bought a large bag from Amazon as I needed a lot for recipe testing.
+I bought a large bag as I needed a lot for recipe testing.
 But after some research, I found freeze-dried strawberries are available in supermarkets such as Sainsbury’s, Waitrose and Tesco, usually in 7g packs.
-I’ve found the cheapest to be Tesco, where I found 7g packs for £1 each (I’m not sponsored by Tesco, just want to save you some money!).
+I’ve found the cheapest to be Tesco, where I found 7g packs for £1 each.

-However, I bought a 100g bag from Amazon for around £10, and it has a good expiry date.
-So if you think you’ll use them for other things (great sprinkled on cereal!) then this may be more cost-effective for you!
+However, I bought a 100g bag for £8.99 and it has a long expiry date.
+So if you think you’ll use them for other things (great sprinkled on cereal, or making lots of these cookies! 😉) then this may be more cost-effective for you!